openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

    ```sh
    yum repolist | grep -i openvino
    ```
-    You will see the available list of packages.
+    It will list available packages.

 To list available OpenVINO packages, use the following command: